manujosephv/pytorch_tabular/docs/training.md

 ### Learning Rate Finder

 First proposed in this paper [Cyclical Learning Rates for Training Neural Networks](https://arxiv.org/abs/1506.01186) and the subsequently popularized by fast.ai, is a technique to reach the neighbourhood of optimum learning rate without costly search.
 PyTorch Tabular let's you find the optimal learning rate(using the method proposed in the paper) and automatically use that for training the network.
-All this can be turned on with a sinple flag `auto_lr_find`
+All this can be turned on with a simple flag `auto_lr_find`

+We can also run the learning rate finder as a separate step using [pytorch_tabular.TabularModel.find_learning_rate].

 ## Controlling the Gradients/Optimization